charles-fx/charles-fx/README.md

 ## Profile

-Full stack software engineer with a backend-first approach and strong specialization in data engineering.
+Backend software engineer specialized in data engineering.
+Can also contribute to frontend.

 Main focus areas: